 For more information regarding First Reconciliation or First Eucharist, please check out our For Children page

-If you would like to register a child for 1st Eucharist or if you have further questions, please send a message to the Director of Child and Family Ministry, Annie Collins, using the link below or call the CFM office at (262) 662-3317.
+If you would like to register a child for 1st Eucharist or if you have further questions, please send a message to the CFM office using the link below or call at (262) 662-3317.